kevinmatthes/contributing/CONTRIBUTING.md

 Please note that the conventions are sorted by the concerning coding languages since they may differ between different languages.

+For some conventions, lexers are provided within the `.lex` directory of the repository.
+Running them over the source files ensures the described rules to be fulfilled.
+If there should be a lexer for a certain rule, its name will be given in parenthesis after the name of the top-most rule.

 ## General Conventions

+### Language (`british.l`)

+All code and comments shall be written using **British English** with *-ise* suffixes.

+As in the terminology of \LaTeX, there will be *no* **French Spacing** such that after finishing a phrase, two space characters or a line break must be placed.
+This is only required if there will be another sentence following the previous one.

 ### License